IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/rating.md

 #### Max Value

-The `max` attribute max sets the maximum allowed value of the rating component.
+The `max` attribute sets the maximum allowed value of the rating component.

 #### Step